Sathvik1603/RAS-SES-598-Space-Robotics-and-AI/assignments/terrain_mapping_drone_control/README.md

 This modular setup allows for later extension to include dynamic navigation and object-based positioning logic.

+## Challenges Faced

+-  **Low Simulation Performance:** The Gazebo simulation ran at a real-time factor of ~8.49 due to hardware limitations, making debugging and iteration slower.
+-  **OFFBOARD Mode Timing:** Ensuring that setpoints were streamed before attempting mode switching was critical to avoid MAVROS command rejection.
+-  **MAVROS Communication Delays:** Minor timing issues between command publishing and service responses occasionally caused the drone to reject arming or mode commands.
+-  **Complex Launch Dependencies:** Integrating all launch and PX4 model paths correctly across ROS2, Gazebo, and PX4 required careful file setup and scripting.

 ---

 ## Results and Observations